adamperlis/dreamprojects/wp-content/themes/understrap/README.md

 ## Domain
 - Porkbun

-## Update Plugin for Email Links to work incorrectly
+## Update Plugin for Email Links to work correctly
 Go to Plugins>Editor and select advanced-forms/core/core-entries.php

 Look for this section and add a +1 to entry_id: